sanemat/browser-nano-css/design.md

 2. **Accessibility**: High contrast, readable font size, and screen reader compatibility.
 3. **Readability**: Clear font, appropriate line spacing, and length.
 4. **Performance**: Minimal styling, no heavy animations or images.
+5. **Security**: Ensuring integrity and protection against supply chain attacks.

 **Medium Priority**
-5. **Spacing**: Clear and balanced margins and padding, adaptable to mobile and desktop.
+6. **Spacing**: Clear and balanced margins and padding, adaptable to mobile and desktop.
-6. **Intuitiveness**: Elements like buttons and links clearly identifiable and easy to interact with.
+7. **Intuitiveness**: Elements like buttons and links clearly identifiable and easy to interact with.

 **Low Priority (Out of Scope)**
 - Complex animations or interactions